shubhamV123/webGame/README.md

 # jwt-NodeJS
-A simple jwt based mock authentication in nodeJs as well as image thumbnail generation from public url.
+A simple jwt based mock authentication in nodeJs as well as poker game.
 [Demo](https://node-jwtauth.herokuapp.com/)

 ## Installation